Open-Data-Product-Initiative/v4.1/source/includes/_qa.md

 | **validity** | Validity refers to the extent to which the data accurately and appropriately represents the real-world object or concept it is supposed to describe. |
 | **uniqueness** | Uniqueness means each record and attribute should be one-of-a-kind, aiming for a single, unique data entry |

-## Referencing Examples

-To reference a defined quality profile from another part of your YAML (e.g., pricing plan): _$ref: '#/dataQuality/default'_.
-Or reference a named premium quality package: _$ref: '#/dataQuality/premium'_ Use this component to clearly communicate both intentions and verifiable guarantees about data quality—whether you're reporting to stakeholders, building trust with customers, or enabling automated validation through modern DQ tools.

 ## Optional attributes and elements